 You can then go to discover Ibirapuera Park.
-A remarkable ode to Modernism designed by the landscape architect Burle Marx, this green lung of Sao Paulo – reminiscent of Central Park in New York – houses buildings designed by the famous architect Oscar Niemeyer such as the Auditorium , the Museum of Modern Art of Sao Paulo and the Afro Museu Brazil.
+A remarkable ode to modernism, designed by the landscape architect Burle Marx, the green lung of São Paulo – reminiscent of Central Park in New York – houses buildings designed by the famous architect Oscar Niemeyer such as the Auditorium , the Museum of Modern Art of Sáo Paulo and the Afro Museu Brazil.
 You can also visit the Museum of Contemporary Art nearby or admire the monument to the glory of Pedro Alvarez Cabral, the Portuguese discoverer of Brazil.

 Among the other beautiful buildings to discover, the Teatro Municipal de São Paulo, inspired by the Parisian Palais Garnier and completed in 1911, is one of the masterpieces of the architecture of the city.
 A reflection of the power and wealth of the region’s great Barons of coffee, often of Italian origin, who wished to have a place worthy of the great European capitals.
 It allows you to imagine the fortune of the Paulista elite at this time and is the starting point of Brazilian Modern Art that was born during the week of Modern Art in 1922.
 Felisberto Ranzini, who built it is also the engineer who brought to life the Mercado Municipal Paulistano with its beautiful facade and rich stained glass windows.

-Bringing together no less than 290 stalls that offer a rich display of drinks and various foods on the 12,600 sqm.
-There are restaurants to appreciate the diverse flavors, this large indoor market will especially delight those of gastronomic curiosity who will not be able to pass up Mortadella sandwich, the icon of Mercadão.
+It brings together no less than 290 stalls that offer a rich display of drinks and various foods on the 12,600 sqm floor space.
+There are restaurants to appreciate the diverse flavors, this large indoor market will especially delight those of gastronomic curiosity who will not be able to pass up a Mortadella sandwich, the icon of Mercadão.

-And to end on an original note, why not go strolling in the Liberdade district and discover a little known part of Sao Paulo?
+And to end on an original note, why not go strolling in the Liberdade district and discover a lesser known part of São Paulo?
 It is in this neighborhood that a large part of the Japanese diaspora community has settled and some streets seem imported directly from Tokyo!